ogait001/academic-profile/_posts/2026-05-01-the-infinite-interior.md

 If continuity were merely epistemic, replacement could occur beneath the level of observation; the argument would fail.
 The claim here is that no such underlying boundary exists.

-Return now to the number line — but read it through the lens developed in *Zero Returned*.
+Return now to the number line — but read it through the lens developed in [*Zero Returned: What Decimal Notation suggests about Repetition, Identity, and Infinity*](https://oscargaitan.org/philosophy-of-time/ontology/2026/04/10/does-time-need-me-or-do-i-need-time.html).

 This is not an arbitrary analogy.
 The number line is not being used as a metaphor but as a formal disclosure of what distance entails when fully specified.
 When mathematics specifies an interval completely, what it reveals is that every finite distance contains an infinite interior.
 That is not a feature of the notation.
 It is what distance is, when examined without remainder.